Coyotes in Niagara-on-the-Lake

 Please click the button below to report a coyote sighting.

-There have been 5 sightings reported between September 1 and September 22, 2022.
+There have been 10 sightings reported since October 1, 2022.

 In-Person Coyote Encounter Demonstration